Practice and Training

 During your practice sessions, I suggest that you draw inspiration from the text in Annex I below, detailing the training methods and strategies employed by experts and specialist performers in a variety of fields.

-It is very important that you practice even a little every day (while allowing yourself a weekly day of rest!), rather than opting for less frequent but longer, intensive bursts of activity.
+It is very important that you practice intensively, even a little every day (while allowing yourself a weekly day of rest!), rather than opting for less frequent but longer, less intensive bursts of activity.
 On days when you have classes, I recommend a daily average of 90 minutes’ concentrated training, in two 45 minute slices, all disciplines included; on those days when you have no formal interpreting classes, you should at least double this amount of time.
 Work also at acquiring the conference interpreter’s essential skill of ‘throwing the switch’ and being able to concentrate immediately and totally on the task at hand, while relaxing just as fully when the time is right.
-This ability (a skill in its own right), is too frequently disregarded and/or misunderstood, but it will be the basic key to the success of your training and practice, and later to your life as a practicing professional conference interpreter.
+This ability (a skill in its own right), is too frequently disregarded and/or misunderstood by interpreting schools, but it will be the basic key to the success of your training and practice, and later to your life as a practicing professional conference interpreter.

 You will find below a short list of exercises which I believe will help you develop as a conference interpreter.
 I should add that each person, each brain and each linguistic and professional profile is different - you should therefore put together a reasoned, rational and achievable study and training plan to suit your own abilities and circumstances, and stick to it even when the going gets tough (as will often be the case, trust me!).
 If you would like to consult me for help in establishing a tailor-made personal training plan, I would be very happy to help if time permits: